nafanabdu/microsimulation/README.md

-#Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Obesity and Diabetes Burden in Central and Eastern European Countries
 Title: The Impact of a Sugar-Sweetened Beverage Tax and Increased Physical Activity on Obesity and Diabetes Burden in Eastern EU Countries: A Microsimulation Model